bomonike/bomonike.github.io/ai-glossary.md

 * Python | A high-level, general-purpose programming language that supports multiple programming paradigms, including structured, object-oriented, and functional programming.
 * PIL = Python Imaging Library | A versatile Python library that adds image processing capabilities to Python interpreter that helps to perform tasks such as reading, rescaling, and saving images in different formats.

+* Quantization | the process of mapping continuous signals into discrete digital values.
+Used in digital signal processing, data compression, and machine learning.
 * RAG = Retrieval-Augmented Generation | An AI framework designed to retrieve facts from an external knowledge base to ground large language models (LLMs) that provide information on the latest research, statistics, or news to generative models.

 * Sequence to sequence models | A model type that uses both encoders and decoders. ???